chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/install-recipe/install-recipe.md

 6. Click **Choose** to select the displayed recipe.

     ![Select Recipe](./images/select-recipe.png)

-    The recipe you selected starts installing.
+    The recipe you selected starts installing as a new project.
 Once the installation is complete, the Configuration Editor page appears.

 ## Task 2: Configure Connections